Descent098/pystall/README.md

 1. Not sure how to implement .dmg installation.
 2. Don't know how to support unconventional installations.
 (Maybe out of scope)
 3. don't necessarily know how to support varying linux installations.
 Particularly how to check what linux is installed.

+If you are interested I livestreamed the development of pystall and there is also a playlist of the development: https://www.youtube.com/watch?v=l3hBPfEtbko&list=PLY1W45yrIxjTF-5EqKSfZ1jKeb1YZo5ve